Gieneq/STM32U5_CMake_DevContainer_TouchGFX_Template/README.md

 - noiz 🔥 You have hopefully portable project.

 ## Usage
 To write code which will be cross-platform thus can be tested separatelly on host use (host)[./host] directory.
 Target application is placed in (target)[./target] dir.
-Before you upload/debug you app you need to start GDB server, just run on windows host machine [gdb/st_link_gdbserver_run.bat](./gdb/st_link_gdbserver_run.bat).
-Dont be fooled it is so easy, it is still embedded world - from time to time you will have to restart the GBD server because of some unknown bugs.
+Before you upload/debug you app you need to start GDB server, just run on windows host machine [gdb/st_link_gdbserver_run.bat](./gdb/st_link_gdbserver_run.bat) or [jlink_server_run.bat](./gdb/jlink/jlink_server_run.bat).
+In case of STLink dont be fooled it is so easy, it is still embedded world - from time to time you will have to restart the GBD server because of some unknown bugs.
 Happy coding though.
-To star debug your code hit fancy bugy trinagle located in activity bar, then hit grin triangle to see you code stopped at breakpoint.
+To star debug your code hit fancy bugy trinagle located in activity bar, then hit grin triangle related to your debugger to see you code stopped at breakpoint.
 If you made any changes in your code before debugging it will be rebuilt using cmake.

 Check [c_cpp_properties.json](./vscode/c_cpp_properties.json) to see 2 types of configurations: host and target.
 You can switch between them using bottom right status bar button.